-- Population, Household, and Employment Growth Forecasts"). - Transportation Finance: Economic conditions play a critical role in determining the level of revenues available for transportation.
-Initial concerns about impacts from an economic recession were less than anticipated and shortfalls have been partially compensated for by stimulus package funding and changing spending habits. - Our region relies heavily on local sources of revenue to fund transportation projects included in Connect SoCal.
-Local sources comprise 60 percent of core revenues for transportation improvements in the SCAG region, the majority of which comes from local sales taxes. - Federal and state transportation sources are mostly based on excise taxes on gasoline and diesel fuels, which depend on fuel consumption.
-The near-term impact to these sources from the pandemic is dynamic, and current conditions are not indicative of longterm transportation funding conditions in the SCAG region.
+- Our region relies heavily on local sources of revenue to fund transportation projects included in Connect SoCal.
+Local sources comprise 60 percent of core revenues for transportation improvements in the SCAG region, the majority of which comes from local sales taxes. - o Federal and state transportation sources are mostly based on excise taxes on gasoline and diesel fuels, which depend on fuel consumption.
+The near-term impact to these sources from the pandemic is dynamic, and current conditions are not indicative of long-term transportation funding conditions in the SCAG region.
 Concerns at the outset of the pandemic over a prolonged economic recession were less than anticipated, and partially assuaged by a change in spending habits.
 VMT reductions during the early pandemic have largely rebounded, and the resulting shortfall in gas tax and other revenues has been compensated for by stimulus package funding.
-Nevertheless, the infrastructure bill acknowledges the need to establish new and sustainable sources of future transportation revenues to bolster economic goals, including support for user pricing strategies included in Connect SoCal 2020. - SCAG is monitoring potential fiscal impacts and working with agency partners to understand enduring long-term impacts on the region, and to reflect the new fiscal realities and investment priorities in Connect SoCal 2024. - Congestion and Mode Share Changes: While VMT has almost resumed to pre-pandemic levels, transit ridership has rebounded unevenly between bus and rail but neither fully to 2019 levels.
-Unfortunately, changes to travel behavior during the pandemic has led to reduced safety both nationally and in the SCAG region. - Vehicle Miles Traveled: The stay-at-home orders issued in March 2020 led to huge short-term reductions in VMT.
-Traffic congestion on the freeways throughout the SCAG region declined during March and April 2020 to reach levels nearly 85 percent below analogous weeks in 2019, before beginning a slow increase in May 2020 towards 35 percent below pre-pandemic levels by March 2021 (measured by vehicle hours of delay at 60 miles per hour, or VHD60 from Caltrans Performance Measurement System (PeMS) data).
+Nevertheless, the infrastructure bill acknowledges the need to establish new and sustainable sources of future transportation revenues to bolster economic goals, including support for user pricing strategies included in Connect SoCal 2024. - SCAG is monitoring potential fiscal impacts and working with agency partners to understand enduring long-term impacts on the region, and to reflect the new fiscal realities and investment priorities in Connect SoCal 2024. - Congestion and Mode Share Changes: While VMT has almost resumed to pre-pandemic levels, transit ridership has rebounded unevenly between bus and rail but neither fully to 2019 levels.
+Unfortunately, changes to travel behavior during the pandemic have led to reduced safety both nationally and in the SCAG region. - Vehicle Miles Traveled: The stay-at-home orders issued in March 2020 led to large short-term reductions in VMT.
+Traffic congestion on the freeways throughout the SCAG region declined during March and April 2020 to reach levels nearly 85 percent below analogous weeks in 2019, before beginning a slow increase in May 2020 towards 35 percent below pre-pandemic levels by March 2021 (measured by vehicle hours of delay at 60 miles per hour, or VHD60 from Caltrans Performance Measurement System (PeMS) data). - The rebounding VMT alongside the continued higher telework rates highlight the multitude of factors that influence longer-term forecasts of VMT.
+Travelers switching modes from transit to personal car due to health concerns, personal safety, or possible service reductions can put upward pressure on VMT and increase congestion beyond pre-pandemic levels and contrary to the goals of Connect SoCal. - Transit: The pandemic exacerbated an existing trend of transit ridership decline in the SCAG region, driven primarily by increasing auto ownership particularly among historically transit dependent groups.13 By April 2020, with stay-at-home orders in place, bus ridership had fallen by 71 percent compared to April 2019.14 Metro Rail saw a similar drop in ridership, down 69 percent in April 2020 versus April 2019, while Metrolink ridership fell by 90 percent over the same period.
+Transit recovered somewhat in 2021 from the April 2020 low point, as bus and rail operators have tackled